-We developed ICOrank, an algorithm that allows us to measure the likelihood of an ICO being successful.
-Projects needs s minimum ICOrank in order to be accepted for listing in n Coinschedule and we will use this tool to nudge projects into becoming ever more transparent.
+We developed ICOrank, an algorithm that allows us to measure the operational risk of ICOs.
+Projects needs a minimum ICOrank in order to be accepted for listing on Coinschedule and we use this system to nudge projects into becoming ever more transparent.

 Because it is a descentralised market, each ICO can set their rules in different ways.
 Some ICOs have a cap (maximum amount they can raise), some don't.
 Some ICOs last for weeks, others just for a few hours.
-In order to inderstand how a specific ICO works, the best option is to look for their white paper.
-Virtually all ICOs will offer a white paper (and we give them extra ICOrank points for linking to it) and in there, they will outlines the mechancs of their fund raise, conditions and other relevant information.
+In order to understand how a specific ICO works, the best option is to look for their white paper.
+Virtually all ICOs will offer a white paper (and we give them extra ICOrank points for linking to it) and in there, they will outline the mechanics of their fund raise, conditions and other relevant information.